agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 >   involves a loss of welfare that is not reflected in GDP

-**Claim**: The metric of GDP per capita misses some crucial contributors to human welfare
+**Claim**: The metric of GDP per capita misses some crucial contributors to human welfare.

-**re-write Claim**: Increase in GDP per capita does not mean there is an increase in production of public goods
+**re-write Claim**: Increase in GDP per capita does not mean there is an increase in production of public goods.

 **re-write Claim**: Increase in GDP per capita does not mean there is an increase in government spending on healthcare per capita.